xtr4nge/module_recon/README.md

 ---------------------------------
 - start|stop has been fixed
 - Input validation has been fixed
-- about.php has been added
+- about page has been added
 - client full details has been added